Key takeaways

 The short answer: as early as you can, before any building starts.
 The work an instructional designer does upfront is what determines whether the eventual training succeeds, and trying to retrofit good design onto a finished course is much harder than getting it right the first time.

 The other side of the question: when do you not need an instructional designer?
-Genuinely simple information transfer (a brief policy reminder, a one-page job aid, an email update) often doesn’t justify the investment.
-The honest test is whether the cost of getting the training wrong is higher than the cost of designing it properly.
+Simple information transfer (a brief policy reminder, a one-page job aid, an email update) often doesn’t justify the investment.
+The test is whether the cost of getting the training wrong is higher than the cost of designing it properly.
 If it is, design work is worth doing.

 If you’re trying to figure out whether you need an in-house designer, an agency, or a freelancer for your situation, our guide to instructional design companies walks through how to evaluate the options.